sigilante/nockup/README.md

 ✓ Run completed successfully!
 ```

-The final product is, of course, a binary which you may run either directly or via `nockup run` (as demonstrated here).
+The final product is, of course, a binary which you may run either directly (from `./target/release`) or via `nockup run` (as demonstrated here).

 ### Project Manifests and Templates

-A project manifest is a TOML file containing sufficient information to produce a basic NockApp from a template with specified imports.
+A project manifest is a file containing sufficient information to produce a basic NockApp from a template with specified imports.

 ```toml
 [project]